EXPLAINER-What to watch out for as talks on U.S.-China audit deal drag on

 By Xie Yu

-HONG KONG, Aug 8 (Reuters) - The list of Chinese companies facing delisting risks in New York in a long-running dispute over Chinese audits of their accounts continues to expand with the addition of three more on Friday after e-commerce giant Alibaba's 9988.HK July inclusion.
+They are among a list of more than 150 companies identified by the U.S. Securities and Exchange Commission (SEC) as failing to meet U.S. auditing standards.

-As talks between Beijing and Washington in search of a resolution drag on, U.S. regulators and politicians have been ratcheting up calls for a resolution, hammering out a message to China that time is running out for both sides to strike a deal.
+The companies did not mention in their announcements the long-running audit dispute, which Beijing and Washington have been seeking to resolve through talks.

-Here's what you need to know about the deal talks so far, and what to watch out for in the coming months.
+Here's what you need to know about the delistings, and the deal talks so far.

 WHAT IS THE DISPUTE ABOUT?